getdozer/dozer-docs/docs/configuration/udfs-onnx.md

 ## Configuring UDF on ONNX placeholder
-ONNX is an open format built to represent machine learning models. [https://onnx.ai/].
+Open Neural Network Exchange[(ONNX)](https://onnx.ai/) is an open format built to represent machine learning models. .
 Using ONNX, you can make transformations, and write User Defined Functions (UDFs) in the Dozer configuration file to perform SQL transformation.
 Let's set these configurations step by step.

 #### Write the ONNX model
 You can write the ONNX models, by using pre-trained models, and services, or by converting models from various frameworks.
-For more details about the ONNX models follow this tutorial [https://github.com/onnx/models].
+For more details about the ONNX models follow this [ONNX tutorial](https://github.com/onnx/models).

 To convert the model in ONNX format you can use the Pytorch library.
 Install Pytorch in your system, in order to use its functionalities.